 A year later, once I started to review books and read other commentary on popular novels, I noticed that, although I’d been reading many books written by women, a vast majority of the big titles out there were by men.

-Just to make you feel my wrath, here’s a direct quote from an article in The Guardian: “In the UK, the LRB (London Review of Books) reviewed 68 books by women and 195 by men in 2010, with men taking up 74% of the attention, and 78% of the reviews written by men.
+Just to make you feel my contempt, here’s a direct quote from a recent article (9/16) in The Guardian: “In the UK, the LRB (London Review of Books) reviewed 68 books by women and 195 by men in 2010, with men taking up 74% of the attention, and 78% of the reviews written by men.
 Seventy-five per cent of the books reviewed in the TLS were written by men (1,036 compared to 330) with 72% of its reviewers men.”

 And if you think finding a female author in the review column is hard, try searching for a female author of color.
-You’d be luckier finding celebrity gossip in a financial mag.
+You’d be luckier finding Venus in the afternoon sky.

 If you’ve ever been inside a Barnes and Noble cafe, you can look above the barista bar and see a painting of many famous writers from the dawn of the 20th century.
 It’s not hard to miss, and it’s in every store.
 I work as both a barista and a bookseller (but at the moment, mainly a barista because of how understaffed we are) and I never pay much attention to the massive piece above my head.
 Not until one customer came up to me and pointed out the lack of women depicted in the painting.
-At the time I didn’t really know what to say other than politely agree with her, but once I had the space to examine the large structure, I saw what she meant.
+At the time I didn’t really know what to say other than politely agree with her, but once I had the space to examine the piece that hung above me shift after shift, I saw what she meant.

-Even today, in a society that is more progressive than any other period in America, we still place value on the past.
-Of course, I understand that there’s a certain nostalgia to the notion.
+Even today, in a society that is trying to be more progressive than any other period in America, we still place value on the past.
+Of course, I understand that there’s a certain nostalgia to the notion in regards to the classics.
 But then we also must place that same value on the success of our future—specifically the female authors of our time.

-While I ranted about an issue that’s been plaguing this country for decades, I also want to offer up some solutions that we can perform to overcome this discrimination.
+While I rant about an issue that’s been plaguing this country for decades, I also want to offer up some solutions that we can perform to overcome this injustice.

 - Recommending— You don’t have to have a blog or channel or page to recommend a book to another person.
 You just have to have read that book and happen to be in conversation with another being.
 Simple enough.
 So next time you read a spectacular novel written by a women, no matter if it’s on the bestseller list or something you could hardly find in the biggest bookstores, recommend it.
 Get the word out there.
 You need to be the missionaries for this movement if you want to make a change.